 Bad weather, fatigue, or poor pacing can affect test results — but improvement always comes with consistent training.

-FTP is one of the best tools for improving your cycling performance.
+FTP is one of the best tools for improving your ftp for cycling performance.
 It helps you ride smarter, track your progress, and train with purpose.
 Instead of pushing randomly, use FTP to guide your effort and you'll see steady, meaningful gains.

 1. What does FTP stand for in cycling?